SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

   - Do not forget to commit your changes.
-Assuming your are in your `task-0` branch, you can do the following commands (**replace the commit message by yours**):
+Assuming your are in your `task-0` branch, you can run the following commands (**replace the commit message with your own message**):

     ```
     # Add all the untracked files